Eligibility for Listing on the Virtual War Memorial Australia

 - People from other Commonwealth countries who have since immigrated to Australia.

-- Australians who enlisted in another nation's forces in conflicts in which Australia was not involved.
+- Australians who enlisted in another nation's defence force in conflicts in which Australia was not involved.

 Eligibility rules for the Commonwealth War Graves Commission